bartmika/py-autobrowserbot/README.md

 # py-autobrowserbot
 ## Description
 py-autobrowserbot is a Python application which autonomously browses the internet to generate artifical traffic on a network.
-The purpose is of this application is for network administrators to use this application test out their firewall configuration / filtering ruleset.
+The purpose of this application is for network administrators to test out their firewall configuration / filtering ruleset by seeing how (artifical) web traffic runs through their network.

 ## Features